David-1271/ds202-your-david-lawlor/README.md

 # Introduction

-Winning in the NBA is the product of dozens of small factors on both ends of the floor, but box scores only record a handful of them: shooting percentages, rebounds, assists, turnovers, steals, blocks, and fouls.
-This project asks a simple question with a not-so-simple answer:
+Winning an NBA game comes down to a lot of things, but a box score only tracks a handful of them: shooting, rebounds, assists, turnovers, steals, blocks, and fouls.
+We wanted to know which of these are actually tied to winning the most.
-**of the statistics recorded in a standard NBA box score, which ones are most closely associated with a team winning the game?**

-Specifically, we investigate:
+Questions we’re looking to answer:

 1. Which team statistics have the strongest relationship with winning?
 2. Are rebounds, assists, or shooting percentages more important for